 Visiting the Great Barrier Reef from Town of 1770

 The Great Barrier Reef is huge, spanning 2,300 kms.
 The less touristy areas of the reef are supposed to be more pristine and a better experience than those that see boatloads of tourists every year, or so I have read.

 There is only one company in town that offers tours to the reef from Town of 1770, Lady Musgrave Barrier Reef Cruises.
-For our family of four we paid $540 AUD for our day trip out to the reef.
+For our family of four we paid $540 AUD (in 2015) for our day trip out to the reef.
 This price included lunch, morning and afternoon tea, snorkel gear, guided tours, and those wonderful seasickness bags.
 Not included were wetsuit rentals, costing $10 per person, worth the cost when the weather is cool.

 The staff are very knowledgeable about the reef and enthusiastic about their job, a good thing when dealing with seasick customers everyday.
 Getting a chance to see the reef from the island, the glass bottom boat, and then by snorkeling was a great mix of activities, letting those not quite adventurous enough to get into the water to still have a worthwhile experience.
 We snorkeled an area about 1000 square meters, a miniscule section of the Great Barrier Reef.
 After seeing this small area, it is amazing to imagine the amount of diversity of marine life and corals that stretches along the coastline of Australia.